Guide to Renewable Energy Software Development

 These are just a few common opportunities for software development in the renewable energy industry.
 In practice, however, each sector has unique requirements and challenges, such as remote location of offshore wind or high risks in geothermal research and exploration.
 Next, you will learn how different applications address and help solve these and other challenges in different renewable sectors.

 Hydropower is a historical leader among renewables that accounts for more than half of the whole clean energy production today.
 It shows modest but steady development yearly, so as the portfolio of digital platforms and tools for this field.

-Unlike hydropower, marine energy projects are less common though highly promising.
-Many tidal and wave innovations are at the R&D stage funded by the governments from the EU, UK, US and South Korea.
+Tidal, ocean thermal and wave energy are yet to be developed for wide-scale application and commercialization.
+However, these fields are gaining increasing interest globally and considered highly promising.
+Many tidal and wave innovations are at the R&D stage funded by the governments of the EU, UK, US, and South Korea.

 Digital Hydro Solutions by GE.
 Image credit: GE

 Design, simulation and analytics tools

 Ocean energy projects require tools and software for renewables engineering, environmental conditions monitoring and analytics, modeling and simulation.
 One of the leaders in this sector is DTOceanPlus working on an innovative ocean project design and modeling software.
 DNV has a large portfolio of renewable energy simulation software development, including

 Wind is the second most widespread source of renewable energy in the world.
 China and the US are the leaders in producing electricity via onshore and offshore wind farms.

 Despite a minimalistic elegant look, wind turbines are incredibly complex machines.
 It takes a lot of work, resources, and digital tools to enable operational efficiency, high production rate, and security of these giants.
 Not to mention costly maintenance.

 Thanks to IoT, cloud solutions and digital twin technology, it became considerably easier to manage wind turbines and wind energy infrastructure.